 In some cases, we may include students on long term placements (aged 17 and over) and staff working as apprentices in early education (aged 16 and over) in our staff: child ratios.
-This will be the discretion of the manager and only will only occur when the manager is satisfied the student/apprentice is competent and responsible.
+This will be the discretion of the Setting Lead and only will only occur when the Setting Lead is satisfied the student/apprentice is competent and responsible.

-This policy was adopted on Signed on behalf of the nursery Date for review 7 th Jan 23 [Insert date]
+This policy was adopted on Signed on behalf of the nursery Date for review 7 th Jan 23 21 st Feb 25